bbauska/TUMx-DWAPNx/README.md

 for the other files requiring this file to know what would

 we actually want to achieve by requiring this file.
-And what I\'m exporting here is
+And what I&apos;m exporting here is

 exactly the router object, which is the one that we have defined over